 - Baseless and irrational fears of people, places or situations that pose little or no threat to safety.

 - Recurring nightmares or flashbacks correlated to traumatic experiences that date back months or even years.

 THE DIFFERENCE BETWEEN ANXIETY DISORDER AND WORKPLACE ANXIETY

 Not everyone who experiences workplace anxiety suffers from an anxiety disorder, though there may be some overlap.
-While anxiety disorders can appear at work, workplace anxiety is a separate issue and a person can experience it without having a diagnosed mental disorder or any previous history with mental health issues.
+While anxiety disorders can appear at work, workplace anxiety is a separate issue and a person can experience it without having a diagnosed mental disorder or any previous history of mental health issues.
 This was clearly illustrated in a 2010 study investigating the link between work-related anxiety and the anxiety trait.

 While a person may naturally have an anxiety condition, many anxieties are created as a direct response to a stimulus.
 Examples of stimuli include objects, people, places, and situations.
 Once the reaction of anxiety has become correlated with a specific stimulus, it becomes very difficult to break it.
 This is why workplace anxiety can be extremely difficult to manage.

 RECOGNIZING THE SYMPTOMS OF WORKPLACE ANXIETY

 No one person is fully responsible for preventing panic and anxiety attacks in the workplace – it must be a cooperative effort.
 Communication on the parts of the employee and employer is critical to ensuring the creation of a non-threatening work environment.

 The problem that often arises is an unwillingness by employees to disclose the existence of an anxiety disorder or the development of workplace anxiety.
 Workers don’t want to appear as though they are being overwhelmed or that they can’t handle the work put in front of them.
 It’s this mentality that can eventually lead to an unfortunate panic or anxiety attack.